 Getting an interview in today’s highly competitive job market means getting your resume past an individual whose job is to forward qualified candidates onto the hiring official, so you, as an applicant, can make it to that ‘oh so important’ step, the interview.7

-You could be the most qualified individual for the advertised position, but failure to make that blatantly obvious on your resume most likely means you will not even have the chance to make it to your interview.
+You could be the most qualified individual for the advertised position but failed to make that blatantly obvious on your resume most likely means you will not even have the chance to make it to your interview.

 Here are a few little resume changes that can make a big difference and assist you in making it to the interview.

-You may be the most amazing multitasker the business world has ever seen, but this is one of the most widely used statements on a resume, and the individual reading the resume will most likely pass over this statement without giving it even a second thought.
-If you are an advanced multi-taker, quantify this statement as you make it.
+You may be the most amazing multi-tasker the business world has ever seen, but this is one of the most widely used statements on a resume, and the individual reading the resume will most likely pass over this statement without giving it even a second thought.
+If you are an advanced multi-tasker, quantify this statement as you make it.

-When you are reviewing your resume and your skills section, avoid fluff and make sure specific skills are not outdated.
+When you are reviewing your resume and your skills section, avoid the fluff, and make sure specific skills are not outdated.
 For example, stating that you are proficient on a computer or a telephone is fluff and expected for many positions.

 3. Make Sure You Are Emphasizing the Correct Information

 If you have 20 years work experience, but just completed graduate school, and the organization you are applying for is more interested in your work experience than your education level, make work experience the key focus of your resume.

 Professional resume writing experts at Solid Essay recommend beginning with your work experience and skillset, or the employer may think you are lacking work experience.
 On the other hand, if the organization you are applying for is looking for someone with a higher degree of college education than work experience, ensure that you are placing the emphasis on your recent college graduation.

 While you want to stand out for a job position, getting overly creative with your resume is not the proper time to try to stand out.
 Keep the format and layout professional, easy to read, and to the point.
 Save the creativity points for the interview process.